soniayangcs/SQL-sakila/README.md

 LEFT JOIN country ctry
 ON c.country_id = ctry.country_id;

-#7h.
+/*7h.
 List the top five genres in gross revenue in descending order.
-#(Hint: you may need to use the following tables: category, film_category, inventory, payment, and rental.)
+(Hint: you may need to use the following tables: category, film_category, inventory, payment, and rental.)*/

 USE sakila;